belix2228/task-manager-CLI/README.md

 - 📊 Include task priority levels.
 - 🛡️ Improve input validation and error handling for a better user experience.

+## 👤 Dummy Login Credentials
+For testing purposes, a dummy login system is provided.
+Use the following credentials:

+- *Email*: testuser@example.com
+- *Password*: test@123

 ## 👥 Contributors
 - [Belix A ](https://github.com/belix2228)